-The preferred estimates from column (5) of Table 2 are robust across specifications.
+The estimates from the saturated specification in column (5) of Table 1 are robust across other specifications.
 In Internet Appendix C.2, I show that these results are robust to a different identification strategy using Hirano, Imbens and Ridder (2003) weights.
 In the robustness check, I estimate probabilities of using a dual advisor in the pre-period in a first stage.
 I calculate a counterfactual probability of choosing a dual advisor for each bond based on observables.
 The inverse of the probability of choosing the observed advisor type is used as a weight in a weighted least squares regression, which finds that bonds with dual advisors see interest costs fall by 7.1 basis points after Rule G-23 was updated.
-Internet Appendix C.4 discusses potentially changing selection by showing results are unchanging when issuers are assigned their pre-period average advisor choice in the post-period.
-Finally, Internet Appendix C.5 presents a placebo test using investment banks that sell both financial advice and underwriting services but never on the same bond issue before 2011.
-The placebo advisors have no change in borrowing cost after the regulation.
+Internet Appendix C.4 discusses additional specifications with advisor and advisor-by-issuer fixed effects, setting the choice of dual advisor equal to the preperiod average share, defining dual advisors by the share of auctions on which each dual advisor bids, and with a restricted sample to consistent issuers.
+Finally, Internet Appendix C.5 presents a placebo test using investment banks that sell both financial advisor have no change in borrowing cost after the regulation.

-4.2 Heterogeneity Suggesting Mechanisms
+4.2 Auction Participation